 INTRODUCTION:

-The study and modulations of cellular responses via controllable engineered gene circuits are among the major challenges in current synthetic biology1–3.
-These circuits represent prospective tools for relevant biological or medical applications in cancer4, infections5, or metabolic diseases67.
+The study and modulations of cellular responses via controllable engineered gene circuits are major goals in synthetic biology1–3 for the development of prospective tools with relevant biological or medical applications in cancer4, infections5, metabolic diseases6, and immunology7.

 Reprogramming cell functions in response to specific signals requires the design of smart interfaces that link sensing of extracellular or intracellular dynamic changes (input) to downstream processing, triggering specific output either for diagnostic purposes (i.e., reporter genes) or to rewire cell response (therapeutics).
 The inputs detected by the sensing module can be small analytes8, proteins9–11 or microRNAs11–13, specific for the onset or progression of a disease.
 Moreover, complex circuit regulation can be achieved by multiple input information processing, increasing the tight control over transgene expression in response to the defined conditions14–16.
 For example, microRNA-based sensors can identify specific cell types, such as cancer cells, inducing their clearance with the expression of an apoptotic gene13.
 Since microRNAs are easily implementable in synthetic circuits in a modular manner, they represent a widely used input for genetically encoded biosensors12,13,17.
 Proteins are also a valid biomarker for genetic mutations, cancer and infections, and indeed a number of extracellular protein-sensing devices have been reported18,19.